pinky0703/pinky0703/README.md

 ### Hi there 👋
 - 🔭 Working as FE/BE web developer.
 - 🌱 Learning Web full stack & Android
-- 🤔 What I want to learn is React.js
+- 🤔 What I want to learn is Laravel

 **I can do...**